builtforme/swatchjs/README.md

 ### Handling each API method (the more descriptive way)

-You can also optionally pass in an object, describing each argument separately:
+You can also optionally pass in an array, describing each argument separately:

 ```javascript
 function createUser(username, password) {